Sacroiliac Joint Injection

 The sacroiliac (SI) joint can be a source of low back pain.[1]
 In assessing the etiology of the low back pain, a complete history, physical examination, psychosocial evaluation, and appropriate imaging may be helpful.
 Various clinical tests specific to the SI joint during the physical examination have been documented in aiding the diagnosis of SI pain.

-By using SI anesthetic blocks for diagnosis, the SI joint has been shown to be a source of pain in 10-27% of suspected cases of chronic low back pain.[1]
+The prevalence of SI joint pain in patients with mechanical low back pain has been reported to be in the range of 15-30%.[1]
 Patients with medical conditions such as gout, rheumatoid arthritis, Marie-Strumpell or ankylosing spondylitis, psoriasis, fracture, malignancy, congenital deformity, or infection can also develop pain in the SI joint.

 Injection of the SI joint (see Technique) can be either diagnostic or therapeutic.[6]